ulfschneider/ulf.website/content/posts/tool/2025-08-09-mermaid-cli-batch.md

 ---
 title: mermaid-cli-batch
-abstract: A command line tool to process multiple diagrams in one pass into SVG diagrams.
+abstract: A command line tool to process multiple diagrams in one pass into SVG  images.
 tags:
   - tool
   - code